TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 d.CODE AS Glycan
 ```

+15. I'm interested in finding out which human phenotypes are associated with specific MSigDB genesets/pathways, using what genes are expressed in certain tissues in GTEx.

-15. Find all pathways in MSigDB linked to genes expressed in GTEx linked to human phenotypes.
+Find all pathways in MSigDB linked to genes expressed in GTEx tissues that are known to be linked to human phenotypes.

 Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes

 ```graphql
 //Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes